grafana/intro-to-mltp/README.md

 The [tutorial](https://grafana.com/docs/agent/latest/flow/tutorials/) guide to working with Flow and River is a great first starting point, whilst the full [reference guide](https://grafana.com/docs/agent/latest/flow/reference/) for Flow shows the currently supported components and configuration blocks.
 ## Microservice Source

 The source for the microservice application can be found in the [`source`](source) directory.
-This three-service application utilizes a [PostgreSQL](https://www.postgresql.org/) database and an [AQMP](https://www.amqp.org/) bus to store data.
+This three-service application utilizes a [PostgreSQL](https://www.postgresql.org/) database and an [AMQP](https://www.amqp.org/) bus to store data.

 The services are written in [JavaScript](https://www.javascript.com/) and execute under [NodeJS](https://nodejs.org/en) inside [Docker](https://www.docker.com/products/docker-desktop/) containers.

 The [`requester`](source/mythical-beasts-requester/index.js) service makes 'random' requests to the [`server`](source/mythical-beasts-server/index.js), which then inserts, retrieves or deletes data from the Postgres database.
-The `requester` service also stores data to the AQMP queue via the [`recorder`](source/mythical-beasts-recorder/index.js) service.
+The `requester` service also stores data to the AMQP queue via the [`recorder`](source/mythical-beasts-recorder/index.js) service.

 All three services use common code to deal with the [`queue`](source/common/queue.js), [`logging`](source/common/logging.js) and [`tracing`](source/common/tracing.js) requirements they have.
 The latter is an example of a simple shim API library for utilising the OpenTelemetry SDK in an application.